 What’s A Session Like?

-- On the first session, we work with clients for typically between 1 and 2 hours.
-During this time we’ll generally do the following;
+For the first session, we work with clients for typically between 1 – 2 hours.
+Generally, this includes the following:

 - complete client information form